Art Setup Guide

-If you’re keen to make art for Kiwiburn then there are a few things you need to consider before you’re ready to take it to the paddock.
+If you’re keen to make art for Kiwiburn (wahoo!) then there are a few things you need to consider before you’re ready to take it to the Paddock.
+Got a question relating to your art piece and not sure who to ask?
+Email firstname.lastname@example.org and they’ll answer it for you or put you in touch with someone who can.

 Register your art

-Once you have registered your art, someone from the team will get hold of you to complete a health and safety plan.
-This is a reasonably simple task and our team can help you through it.
-If you could come up with a list of possible safety issues and ways that you will mitigate them prior to registration, this would help the team.
+Once you have registered your Art, someone from the team will get hold of you to make sure that you have completed a Health and Safety plan.
+This is a reasonably simple task and a template will be provided.
+It will involve you coming up with a list of possible safety issues and ways that you will mitigate them.
 Hazards to include could be, but are not limited to, tripping, falling, sharp edges, electricity, fire and night time illumination.

 You’re on the Paddock…